RAIRLab/vsp/index.md

 ---
-title: Workshop: Variable Sharing Properties and Their Discontents
+title: Workshop on Variable Sharing Properties and Their Discontents
 ---

 Abstract to appear.